Homeschooling: Unrealistic Expectations vs. RealityOctober 17, 2022

 Dear parent, you are NOT alone!
 In fact, you’d really be hard-pressed to find a family homeschooling just one child.
 You also might be surprised to learn that a large number of homeschooling families have a busy toddler under their feet while they try to teach their children.

 The reality seems much bleaker than the fantasy you’d dreamed of.
 But, did you know… that’s perfectly normal!?
 Yes, it really is!
 For that matter, it’s also totally normal to stare longingly at the yellow school bus in your neighborhood and envision days of peace and quiet all day long.

 Now, while that may be completely normal, that doesn’t mean you have to suffer because the kids get out of control and you can’t get much accomplished!
 So, how do you get out of this rut of feeling down and out about homeschooling?

 - Consider joining a co-op.
-Many families enjoy having “help” by allowing other co-op parents assist in teaching their students.
+Many families enjoy having “help” by allowing other co-op parents to assist in teaching their students.
 A co-op will relieve you of some subjects.

 - Think about what subjects you can do together, as a family.
-Don’t end up purchasing five different science curriculum books and insisting that all five of your children sit down immediately and get to work.
+Don’t end up purchasing five different science curriculum books and insist that all five of your children sit down immediately and get to work.
 No!
 Instead, consider using living books for science and do it together as a group/family!

 At the end of the day, your reality isn’t going to match your fantasy.
 It’s unfortunate, but that’s just the way it goes.
 That said, it DOES help to know that other homeschooling families are dealing with the same thing.
 You are not alone!
 You have the strength to face the everyday challenges of homeschooling.
 You can do it!